-For example, there are generally full-service restaurants with or without beverage service, sometimes referred to as fine dining, family restaurants with full service, self-service restaurants or cafeterias with seating, take-out or take-away establishments, stands or street vendors with fixed locations, bars, and night clubs.
+For example, there are generally full-service restaurants with or without beverage service, sometimes referred to as fine dining, family restaurants with full service, self-service restaurants or cafeterias with seating, take-out or take-away establishments, stands or street vendors with fixed locations, bars and nightclubs.

 Box 6 Non monetary items relating to the food and drink sector

-for restaurants with seating:
+For restaurants with seating:

-for take-out establishments:
+For take-out establishments:

-for bars and night-clubs:
+For bars and night-clubs:

 3.1.3 Passenger transportation

-This is particularly important in the case of international travel, because of the need to identify the economy that will benefit from the expenditure associated with transportation.
+This is particularly important in the case of international travel because of the need to identify the economy that will benefit from the expenditure associated with transportation.

-In order to do this, it is necessary to identify the residence of the carrier(s), a process which might be problematic when more than one carrier is involved.
-In the case of domestic travel it is necessary to identify where the service is delivered and who is the service provider in order to identify the economy (at the national or local level) that benefits from the expenditure.
+In order to do this, it is necessary to identify the residence of the carrier(s), a process which might be problematic when more than 1 carrier is involved.
+In the case of domestic travel, it is necessary to identify where the service is delivered and who is the service provider in order to identify the economy (at the national or local level) that benefits from the expenditure.

-It is important to classify trips by the main mode of transport (as seen previously) but it should be noted that this may not result in all types of transport used on the trip being accounted for.
+It is important to classify trips by the main mode of transport (as seen previously), but it should be noted that this may not result in all types of transport used on the trip being accounted for.